apache/yunikorn-site/docs/developer_guide/concurrency.md

 is turned on automatically for unit tests, so a test run that reports `POTENTIAL DEADLOCK` has found a real problem.
 See [deadlock detection](../user_guide/troubleshooting.md#deadlock-detection) for the settings and how to read a report.

+Know what the detector can and cannot see.
+Its lock order tracking is keyed on individual lock *instances*: it reports when the same two locks are taken in both orders, and it reports a goroutine re-acquiring a lock it already holds.
+It does not understand the object hierarchy, so taking one task's lock before the application lock and, elsewhere, the application lock before a *different* task's lock never forms a reversed pair and is not reported — even though it violates the documented order.
+Order violations between different instances of the same shape are only caught when they happen to deadlock within the timeout.

 The race detector is also enabled for unit tests.
 Both find problems only on the code paths a test actually exercises, so a change to a concurrent path is worth an explicit test that drives it from